christian1980nrw/DR-JC03-RS485-Switcher/README.md

 ![grafik](https://github.com/christian1980nrw/DR-JC03-RS485-Switcher/assets/6513794/2275e2c6-9a4b-402a-8502-5c86416cda18)

 # Installation (tested with Victron Venus OS)

+I set my battery to ID1 (first DIP switch ON).

 Copy everything to /data/ and chmod it to executable.

 Setup your switchable sockets (Shelly Plus S or AVM DECT switchable sockets) at turnon.sh and turnoff.sh.